Story writing Competition

 Terms and Conditions

-- Entrants must be in full-time education and resident in the UAE.
+- Entrants must be in full-time education and resident in the GCC.

 - Copyright of material submitted remains with Emirates Airline Festival of Literature.